dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3624: Societal contributions must focus on individual abilities and needs.
+### T3624: Contributing according to ability ensures resource access for those in need.

 |Support|
 |---|